More About These Notes

 their attention and speaking to their hearts.
 It is immensely thrilling to be able

-to read the words these men actually wrote, to be able to understand what they were
+to read the words these people actually wrote, to be able to understand what they were

 writing and to find that it commands our attention today no less than it did those